pelion travel guide

 Discover Mylopotamos Beach

 My favorite beach on the peninsula combines white pebbles, impossibly clear water, and a dramatic forest backdrop.
 The 200-meter stretch feels almost tropical.
 A good taverna sits right on the beach, and there's adequate parking despite the remote location.
-Arrive early in summer—word is getting out about this gem.
+Arrive early in summerβ€”word is getting out about this gem.

 Visit Damouchari Village and Beach

-This tiny fishing village appeared in the movie "Mamma Mia!" but don't let that put you off—it remains authentically charming.
+This tiny fishing village appeared in the movie "Mamma Mia!" but don't let that put you offβ€”it remains authentically charming.
 The small pebble beach offers calm water perfect for swimming, while the harbor tavernas serve excellent fresh fish.
 The village has maybe 50 permanent residents who'll treat you like family.

 Take a Private Village Tour with Olive Oil Tasting

-From Volos: Private Pelion Villages & Olive Oil Experience provides insider access to traditional villages and local products.
-The 5-hour private tour costs €980 and includes visits to stone villages most tourists never see, plus tastings of local olive oil, honey, and preserves.
-Your guide shares stories passed down through generations about centaur legends and traditional crafts.
+The From Volos: Private Pelion Villages & Olive Oil Experience gives you insider access to the traditional villages and local products that define the peninsula.
+It's a private, roughly 5-hour tour, so the guide shapes the day around you β€” visits to stone villages most tourists never see, plus tastings of local olive oil, honey and preserves.

 Hike the Centaur's Path

 Multiple hiking trails crisscross Pelion's forests, but the marked Centaur's Path network offers the best introduction.
 Routes range from easy 1-hour walks to challenging 6-hour mountain treks.
 The trail from Portaria to Makrinitsa takes about 45 minutes and provides constantly changing forest and sea views.
-Proper hiking boots recommended—some sections are rocky.
+Proper hiking boots recommendedβ€”some sections are rocky.

 Explore Tsagarada's Four Neighborhoods